jcfield-boop/homebridge-dockpro/README.md

 1. **Authentication Error**: Check that your API token is correct and still valid.
 2. **No Devices Found**: Ensure your SleepMe device is online and properly set up in the SleepMe app.
 3. **Connection Issues**: Check your network connection and ensure your Homebridge server can connect to the internet.
+4. **API Rate Limiting**: The plugin includes protection against excessive API requests, but if you experience rate limiting, try increasing the `pollingInterval` value.

 ### Log Analysis